parallaxinc/propeller/libraries/community/p1/All/nextion_ez_p1/README.md

 Otherwise, if the variables are of **global** scope, you will need to use a prefix with the page name that the variables are at.
 Example: `nextion.readNumber(STRING("page0.va0.val"))`   'If the variable is at page0
 The same goes for the other methods as well.

+**NOTE**: (from the Nextion Editor Guide)
+> In an HMI project a page is a localized unit.
+When changing pages, the existing page is removed from memory and the > > requested page is then loaded into memory.
+As such components with a variable scope of _**local**_ are only accessible while the page they are in is currently loaded.
+Components within a page that have a variable scope of _**global**_ are accessible by prefixing the page name to the global component .objname.
+As an Example:
+ A global Number component n0 on page1 is accessed by **page1.n0** .
+A local Number component n0 on page1 can be accessed by page1.n0 or n0, but there is little sense to try access a local component if the page is not loaded.
+Only the component attributes of a global component are kept in memory.
+Event code is never global in nature.

 ## Compatibility
 * Propeller (spin version in P1 folder)